giuseppebonaccorso/Neural_Artistic_Style_Transfer/README.md

 <li><b>Random from style</b>: The canvas is filled with a random pattern generated starting from the style image</li>
 </ul>
 <p>
-Some usage examples (both VGG16 and VGG19):
+Some usage examples (both with VGG16 and VGG19):
 <br/><br/>
 <b>Picture and style over random:</b><br/>
 <i>canvas='random_from_style', alpha_style=1.0, alpha_picture=0.25, picture_layer='block4_conv1'</i>